jttim23/RecognitionApp/readme.md

 * [Run](#run)

 ## General info
-<p>  This is app build for recruitment that can detect gender by given name.
+<p>  This is app build as recruitment task it can detect gender by given name.
 <p>  Gender detection algorithm is fairly simple and is based on a list of female and male tokens,
  that are packaged within JAR, in the form of two flat files.
 <p>  Each line contains a separate token.